 Our vision is to provide an elegant React implementation of the Material Design guidelines that can be customized to fully match your brand.

-From a developer's point of view, we want MUI to:
+From a developer's point of view, we want Material UI to:

 - Deliver on fully encapsulated / composable React components.